 I would like to thank Julie Redpath our Projects Manager here at LD:NorthEast for delivering some brilliant workshops and adapting them to be run online during the pandemic.

 Thanks also to Lisa Wild our Development Manager for securing funding to enable us to do this work, and for her amazing visual minutes that capture the thoughts and experiences of people telling their story.

 Lastly, thank-you to all of our amazing staff who are committed to being workplace Hate Crime Champions, and to all of the lovely people we support who are starting to trust us and share what are very painful memories and experiences.

-We recently made a short film showcase our work and the work of our closest partners.
+We recently made a short film showcase our work and the work of our closest partners, which you can watch now on our videos page.
 Thank-you to Sgt Claire Kimberley and PC Rachel Nairi from Northumbria Police, Rebecca Ditchburn from Nexus and Sana Ilyas from Victims First Northumbria for giving up your valuable time to take part.